SoftHu/tos_avg/En/Kon.md

 Start -->1775686553971131[<b>Speaker 👉 Kon:</b>
 \nIt's crazy to think about where we were this time last year!]
 Start -->1775687009837503[<b>Speaker 👉 Kon:</b>
-\nWe should stop by and see Miss Ama to get you some thicker clothes for winter.]
+\nWe should stop by and see &lbrace;npc.4205&rbrace; to get you some thicker clothes for winter.]
 Start -->1775687387976135[<b>Speaker 👉 Kon:</b>
-\nDo you think Miss Ama would make me a little coat to help me keep warm in the winter?]
+\nDo you think &lbrace;npc.4205&rbrace; would make me a little coat to help me keep warm in the winter?]
 Start -->1775687624903115[<b>Speaker 👉 Kon:</b>
 \nI'm so excited, Christmas is right around the corner!]
 Start -->1777894098214242[<b>Speaker 👉 Kon:</b>